ingakonovalova/ingakonovalova.github.io/README.md

 # Portfolio Page
 # General info
-This web page was created as my own initiative to gather information about me and all the future projects.
+This web page was created as my own initiative to gather information about me and my experience.

 Live page can be seen here: https://ingakonovalova.github.io/